tiglabs/containerdns/README.md

 	Server:         127.0.0.1
 	Address:        127.0.0.1#53

-	tv1.skydns.local    canonical name = cctv2.containerdns.local.
+	tv1.containerdns.local    canonical name = cctv2.containerdns.local.
 	Name:   cctv2.containerdns.local
 	Address: 192.168.10.3

 ####  monitor
 	 If the domain may have multiple ips, then dns-scanner is used to monitor the ips behand the domain.
 	 When the service is not reachable, dns-scanner will change the status of the ip.
-And the skydns will monitor the ip status, when it comes down, skydns will choose a good one.
+And the containerdns will monitor the ip status, when it comes down, containerdns will choose a good one.

 	 cctv2.containerdns.local    ips[192.168.10.1,192.168.10.2,192.168.10.3]